Craxy/ToggleTrafficLights/README.md

 **Note**: All of these commands are executed immediately after you clicked the corresponding button.
 There's neither an additional confirmation nor a revert.

-**Note** These commands apply to all placed road junctions at the time you clicked on a command.
+**Note**: These commands apply to all placed road junctions at the time you clicked on a command.
 Future created or changed junctions aren't affected by this.
 You have to execute the command again.

+### Disable Traffic Lights
+When the checkbox is checked new junctions are always created without traffic lights.
+Existing Traffic Lights aren't touched by this option.
+Neither does it prevent manual toggling of traffic lights.
+All it does is ensure all newly created junctions don't have traffic lights.

+**Note**: This is set on a per savegame basis and is not a global setting!
+That means you can play one map with this option enabled (-> no traffic lights for new junctions), while on another map you use the default C:S behavior.

 ## Activation
 ![Deactivated button in the Roads Menu](./docs/files/img/Button_Deactivated.png)